Floyd Prozanski

 Floyd Prozanski (born 1954) is an American Democratic politician who is a current member of the Oregon State Senate, representing the 4th District, since 2004.
 He previously served in the Oregon House of Representatives, from 1995 through 2000 and again for the 2003 session.
 He resigned from the House in December 2003 to accept appointment to the Senate seat that had been vacated by Tony Corcoran.
-He won election to the seat in November 2004.
+He won election to the seat in November 2004 and has been reelected ever since, receiving both the Democratic and Republican primary nominations in 2022 and 2026.

 Career

-Senate District 4 includes parts of Lane and Douglas Counties, including the communities of Eugene, Roseburg, Cottage Grove, Sutherlin, Oakland, Elkton, and Oakridge.
-Prozanski serves as chair of the Senate Judiciary Committee and as a member of the Senate General Government, Consumer and Small Business Protection Committee as well as the Rural Communities and Economic Development Committee.
-He co-chairs the Task Force on Public Safety and serves on the Justice Reinvestment Grant Review Committee, the Task Force on Resolution of Adverse Health Care Incidents, the Oregon Law Commission, the Oregon Criminal Justice Commission (CJC), the Asset Forfeiture Oversight Advisory Committee of the CJC, and the Oregon State Council for Interstate Adult Offender Supervision.
+Senate District 4 includes the City of Springfield, parts of Eugene and portions of rural Lane County.
+Prozanski serves as chair of the Senate Judiciary Committee and the Senate Committee on Conduct.
+He serves as a regular member of the Senate Committee on Natural Resources and Wildfire, the Senate Committee on Human Services, and the Senate Committee on Legislative Counsel.
+He also serves on the Criminal Justice Commission’s Justice Reinvestment Grant Review Committee and its Asset Forfeiture Oversight Advisory Committee; the Oregon Law Commission; the Oregon Council on Homeland Security; and the Oregon State Council for Interstate Adult Offender Supervision.

 The Independent Party of Oregon awarded Prozanski a 100% "A" rating.
 He has also been named "Top Dog" by the Oregon Humane Society.
 The Register-Guard called Prozanski a "hard-working and responsive'" senator who takes a thoughtful approach to public policy.
-The News-Review says Prozanksi can point to substantial accomplishments as a legislator in economic development, law enforcement, land use and natural resources.

 When the legislature is not in session, Prozanski works as a prosecutor and serves on various local boards and commissions.
-He graduated from Texas A&M University and later earned a J.D. degree from the South Texas College of Law.
-A cyclist and home-brewer, he has lived in Eugene with his wife for more than 25 years.
+He graduated from Texas A&M University and later earned a J.D. degree from South Texas College of Law.
+A cyclist and home-brewer, he lives in Eugene with his wife.